 And now I am still engaged with consultancy services on a short term assignment basis, both locally and overseas.
 I am now making full use of my little SOHO (Small Office, Home Office), a pleasant space renovated for my retirement retreat, equipped with Wifi and sound system!

-True to Ernie J. Zelinski's book "How To Retire Happy, Wild, and Free".
+"How To Retire Happy, Wild, and Free".

 I should continue with this retirement joy for as long as I can!